be5invis/Iosevka/README.md

   * `ligset-swift`: Default ligation set would be assigned to Swift.
   * `ligset-coq`: Default ligation set would be assigned to Coq.
   * `ligset-matlab`: Default ligation set would be assigned to Matlab.
+  * `ligset-wolfram`: Default ligation set would be assigned to Wolfram Language (Mathematica).

 <!-- END Section-Cherry-Picking-Predefined -->